 This gentle, yet potent glycolic acid peel is designed to slough away the build-up of dead skin cells, effectively preventing sebaceous glands from going into overdrive.
 As a result, your skin is less likely to over-produce oil, which means fewer random breakouts.

 This fan-favorite peel is made with glycolic, lactic, and salicylic acids, making it an all-encompassing approach to clear, glowing skin.
 Where the AHAs work to balance moisture levels, the BHA helps unclog pores and create a more even tone.
-And then there's niacinamide and reishi mushroom to protect against environmental stressors and dehydration.
-In other words, no wonder this potion has over 10,000 likes on Sephora.
+And then there's niacinamide and reishi mushroom meant to protect against environmental stressors and dehydration.
+In other words, no wonder this potion has over 25,000 likes on Sephora.

 The Serums That Helped Me Stop Using Moisturizer